ThineLord/ThineLord.github.io/_pages/about.md

   - /about.html
 ---

-This is Hanzhi You.
-CSE MPhil student | Co-Founder of @YQuotient | Large Language Model, Optimization Algorithms and Robotic currently learning Recommendation Algorithms
+This is Hanzhi You, i am a CSE MPhil student & Co-Founder of @YQuotient.
+I am interested in Large Language Model, Optimization Algorithms and Robotic, while currently learning Recommendation Algorithms

 <!--
 Publications